peterbjorkmarker/jRIAppTS/README.md

 The framework was designed for gaining  maximum convenience and performance, and for this sake it works in browsers which support ECMA Script 5.1 level of javascript.

-Supported browsers include Internet Explorer 9 and above, Mozilla Firefox 4+, Google Chrome 13+, and Opera 11.6+.
+Those browsers include Internet Explorer 9 and above, Mozilla Firefox 4+, Google Chrome 13+, and Opera 11.6+.
 Because the framework is primarily designed for developing LOB applications, the exclusion of antique browsers does not harm the purpose, and improves framework’s performance and ease of use.

-The framework is distinguished from other frameworks available on the market by its full stack implementation of the features required for building real world  LOB applications in HTML5.
+The framework is distinguished from other frameworks available on the market by the full stack implementation of the features required for building real world  LOB applications in HTML5.
 It allows the development in strongly typed environment either on the client or on the server.

-Data centric applications are created by using framework's wide range of UI controls.
+The Data centric applications are created by using framework's wide range of UI controls.
 It allows to work with the server originated data in a transparent and a safe way.

 The framework contains a set of controls such as: